Chapter Twelve · For Grandparents

 Grandparents have several options for saving for grandchildren, each with different tax implications, financial aid impact, and control mechanisms.
-The best choice depends on the goal (education, general savings, estate planning), the amount, and whether the family expects to apply for need-based financial aid.
-This guide covers every option with updated 2026 numbers.
+The best choice depends on the goal (education, general savings, estate planning), the amount, and whether the family expects to apply for need-based aid.
+This is the consolidated 2026 guide.

 |---|---|---|---|---|